 How do I find out if my identity has been stolen?
 Getting your credit report is an effective way to detect identity fraud.
 You can review your report for signs of suspicious activity, such as accounts opened in your name that you don’t recognise, or credit checks from banks and financial institutions with which you’ve never done business.
 This could be a sign that someone is applying for credit in your name.
 Better to catch them early.
 You can’t always prevent identity theft, but you can be proactive and minimise the damage.
 If you don’t review your credit report on a regular basis, months might go by before you find out that someone has stolen your identity.
 Imagine a collection agency contacting you about purchases you didn’t make, or the police showing up at your door with an arrest warrant for fraud you didn’t commit.

 What do I do if my identity has been stolen?
 If you suspect that someone has stolen your identity, there are several things you need to do.
 Report the theft Report the identity theft to the police, and contact the company or financial institution where the fraud occurred.
 Inform them that a false account has been opened in your name.
-Use credit monitoring service Credit Report & Alerts allows you to check your credit report as often as you like.
+Use credit monitoring service Credit Report, Score & Alerts allows you to check your credit report as often as you like.
 It watches your credit reports and alerts you whenever there are critical changes to any of your accounts, such as new accounts being opened in your name.
 Call the bank Report the situation to the fraud departments of all of your financial institutions (any and all banks with which you do business or have current accounts).